syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/appearance.md

 {% if page.publishingplatform == "aspnet-core" %}

-Enable or disable the cell highlighting while hover over the heatmap cells by using the  [enableCellHighlighting](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_EnableCellHighlighting) property.
+Enable or disable the cell highlighting while hovering over the heatmap cells by using the [enableCellHighlighting](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_EnableCellHighlighting) property.

 > The cell highlighting only works in a SVG rendering mode.